Graduate Awards

 We have created a poster to enable news of this prize to be shared with colleagues and students in your department.

-Shortlisted candidates will be invited to the Salters’ Hall for interview.
-On the panel will be leaders in research and industry.
-Candidates will be asked for a 5-minute presentation discussing their research proposal in more detail.
+Shortlisted candidates will be invited to Salters’ Hall for interview.
+There will be four panel members, who will be comprised of leaders in research and industry, as well as representatives from the Salters’ Institute.
+Candidates will be asked for a 5-minute presentation discussing their research proposal in more detail, before being asked a series of questions about their application more generally.
 Reasonable travel costs to attend the interview will be reimbursed.

 If you have any queries about The Porter Prize, please email [email protected].